appt-org/appt-website/src/data/code-samples/en/accessibility-role/android.md

 }
 ```

-In order for the correct role to be announced, the `EditText` needs to be editable, otherwise `ROLE_NONE` will be set to the component.
+Meaning that in order for the correct role to be announced, the `EditText` needs to be editable, otherwise `ROLE_NONE` will be set to the component.

 ```kotlin
 ViewCompat.setAccessibilityDelegate(